Malcolm Gladwell and the New Yorker Conference

 Back in 2007, I had the pleasure of attending the New Yorker Conference, “2012: Stories From the Near Future,” which took place on May 6 and 7, 2007 in New York City.
 A few days later I found time to cover my reflections on Malcolm Gladwell’s presentation.
-The presentation was given before the publication of Gladwell’s book, Outliers: The Story of Success, which elaborated on the topic.
+The presentation was given before the publication of Gladwell’s book, Outliers: The Story of Success,

 Briefly, the argument goes that Michael Ventris, an obsessed amateur, who time-sliced family life with his obsession for the Linear B language, was an old fashioned view of genius.
 Not the kind of approach to problem-solving we need today.